tdfranklin/newtons-apple/README.md

 If you want to create a stateless component, simply pass the -d or --dumb flag to the command:

 ```
-$ napp new myDumbComponent -d
+$ napp new MyDumbComponent -d
 ```

 Will create a file named myDumbComponent.js that looks like this: